pvogt09/gammasyn/README.md

 <img src="docs/images/tex/tikz_ext/ex-omo-area-probust-sol.png" width=25%/>

-This multiple model approach is heuristic and makes no guarantees about the $`\Gamma`$-stability of the other systems described by the given parameter ranges.
+This multiple model approach is heuristic and makes no guarantees about the $\Gamma$-stability of the other systems described by the given parameter ranges.
 It is advisable to check the properties for a larger subset of the admissible systems.
 This is made in the following image, where the poles of 100 additional closed loop systems are shown in gray.